RobMor/predict/README.md

 # Predict: CVE Labeling Tool

 Predict is a tool meant for researchers looking to trace vulnerabilities back through the history of a code base.
-The tool centers around CVE's as a source of ground truth and offers many enhancements to the normal vulnerability tracing workflow.
+The tool centers around CVEs as a source of ground truth and offers many enhancements to the normal vulnerability tracing workflow.
 A few of the main attractions are as follows: